Putting you in control

 Top up from anywhere

-Create an account and manage all your payments online or make one-off payments to tide you over until your next trip to the shops - it's up to you.
+Or you can use Smart Pay - create an account and manage all your payments online or make one-off payments to tide you over until your next trip to the shops - it's up to you.
 Once your account is up and running, you can even pay by text if you want to.

-Find out more about Smart Pay and set up an account at www.sparkenergy.co.uk/smart-pay
+Find out more at www.sparkenergy.co.uk/smart-pay

 Go to a PayPoint location